The Emotionally Intelligent Employee: Preparing for the Human Skills of the Future

 • Understanding own emotions and triggers

-• Approach oneself with patience and compassion
+• Approaching oneself with patience, compassion, and curiousity

 Self-Management

-Managing your emotional reactions and behaviors
+Managing your emotional reactions and behaviors:

 • Impulse control